Mexican Torrejas

 Keep the piloncillo syrup warm until needed (leave it on the stove with the heat turned to the lowest).

-Separate the whites and yolks, placing whites in a large mixer bowl, and the yolks into a small bowl.
+Separate the whites and yolks, placing the whites in a large mixer bowl, and the yolks into a small bowl.

 Add a pinch of salt to the egg whites and beat at high speed until soft peaks form.